Boundedness of elliptic Calabi-Yau varieties with a rational section: Elliptic Calabi--Yau varieties with a rational section

-{\bf Step $0$}. {\it In this step we show that there exists a $\mathbb{Q}$-factorialization $X'$ of $X$ which belongs to a bounded family and we construct an elliptic fibration $Y' \to X'$ with $Y'$ $\mathbb{Q}$-factorial and isomorphic to $Y$ in codimension 1.}
+{\bf Step $0$}. {\it In this step we show that there exists a $\mathbb{Q}$-factorialization $X'$ of $X$ which belongs to a bounded family and we construct an elliptic fibration $Y' \to X'$ with $Y'$ $\mathbb{Q}$-factorial and isomorphic to $Y$ in codimension one.}

 As $X$ is the base of an elliptic fibration and $Y$ is klt, then $X$ supports an effective divisor $\Gamma$ such that $(X, \Gamma)$ is klt, see Theorem~\ref{bundle}.
 By~\cite{MR3224718}*{Theorem~1.1} and~\cite{MR2448282}*{Theorem~8.1}, it is possible to choose $\Gamma$ so that its coefficients vary in a DCC set $I=I(n)$.
 Hence, by~\cite{Bir16a}*{Lemma~2.48} it follows that there exists $\epsilon=\epsilon(n, I)$ such that $(X, \Gamma)$ is $\epsilon$-lc.
-As the DCC set defined $I$ above only depends from $n$ and $\epsilon$ is a function of $n, I$, then we conclude that $\epsilon$ only depends on $n$. \\ Hence, by~\cite{BCHM}*{Corollary 1.4.3} $X$ admits a small $\mathbb{Q}$-factorialization $X' \to X$. $X'$ belongs to a bounded family, by Theorem~\ref{bir.bound.fibr.thm}.
+As the DCC set defined $I$ above only depends on $n$, and $\epsilon$ is a function of $n, I$, we can conclude that $\epsilon$ only depends on $n$.

+Hence, by~\cite{BCHM}*{Corollary 1.4.3} $X$ admits a small $\mathbb{Q}$-factorialization $X' \to X$. $X'$ belongs to a bounded family, by Remark~\ref{rmk.q-factor.bound}.
 In particular, there exists an integer $d'=d'(n, d, l)$ and a very ample Cartier divisor $A'$ on $X'$ such that $A'^{n-1} \leq d'$.
-Applying Proposition~\ref{small.qfact.lcy.prop} with $D=0$, we see that there exists a $\mathbb{Q}$-factorial K-trivial klt variety $Y'$ isomorphic to $Y$ in codimension $1$ and an elliptic fibration $f' \colon Y' \to X'$.
+Applying Proposition~\ref{small.qfact.lcy.prop} with $D=0$, we see that there exists a $\mathbb{Q}$-factorial K-trivial klt variety $Y'$ isomorphic to $Y$ in codimension one and an elliptic fibration $f' \colon Y' \to X'$.
 It is immediate to see that the strict transform $S'$ of $S$ on $Y'$ is a rational section of $f'$. \\ We will denote by $A''$ the divisor $A'':=(4n+4)A'$.

-{\bf Step $1$}. {\it In this step, we show that it suffices to prove that $Y'$ is bounded up to flops}.
+{\bf Step $1$}. {\it In this step, we show that it suffices to prove that the set of varieties $Y'$ constructed in Step $0$ is bounded up to flops}.

-As $Y$ and $Y'$ are K-trivial varieties that are klt and isomorphic in codimension $1$, the claim is straightforward.
+As $Y$ and $Y'$ are K-trivial varieties that are klt and isomorphic in codimension one, the claim is immediately verified.